drivera123/LDRS591/_pages/unit-8-learning-activities.md

 * Does the project include reflecting, thinking, looking, and gathering information and acting?
 * Will the results of the project enhance the lives of those involved?

-Summarize your notes in a response to your colleagues projects in 250-350 words**.  **Please post your review on your colleagues' blog post on the Unit 8 Learning Activity 8.2.
+Summarize your notes in a response to your colleagues projects in 250-350 words.  **Please post your review on your colleagues' blog post on the Unit 8 Learning Activity 8.2.
 Remember that your response will be visible to all members of the class.